When Kids’ Screen Time Is Up, Why We Don’t Just Lock the Screen

 So we chose a different approach: gradual tightening, not sudden cutoff.

-:stages-count: stages in a day
+6 stages in a day

 As a child uses an app, they move through a series of progressively firmer reminders: